Recombinant human GDF-5 protein (Qk070)

 We are a company founded and run by scientists to provide a service and support innovation in stem cell biology and regenerative medicine.
 All our products are exceptionally high purity, with complete characterisation and bioactivity analysis on every lot.

+Qkine GDF-5 is as biologically active as a comparable alternative supplier protein.
 Bioactivity was determined using a GDF-5-responsive firefly luciferase reporter assay.
 Stably transfected HEK293T cells were treated in triplicate with a serial dilution of Qkine GDF-5 (Qk070, green) or an alternative supplier (Supplier B, black) for 24 hours.
-Firefly luciferase activity was measured and normalised to the control Renilla luciferase activity.
+Firefly luciferase activity was measured and normalized to the control Renilla luciferase activity.
 Data from Qk070 lot #204559.

 Protein background